ascandone/kestrel-lang/language-tour.md

 }
 ```

-This syntax can be used with any kind of type, including `Result` or `Maybe`
+This syntax can be used with any kind of type, including `Result` or `Option`